 Currently, Brunswick Exploration's Critical Mineral Portfolio has projects in Phase 1 and 2 and certain projects entered Phase 3 in the second half of 2023.
-The Company expects to continue compiling and generating targets across Canada.
+The Company continues to compile and generate targets across Canada.
+A description of the Company's properties and exploration advancements are discussed below: